Wickes Companies

 Wickes Companies was a diversified manufacturing and retail conglomerate.
-It renamed itself after its subsidiary Collins & Aikman in 1992.
+It was renamed after its subsidiary Collins & Aikman in 1992.
 The company ceased operations in 2007.

 History

 Brothers Henry Dunn Wickes and Edward Noyes Wickes moved to Flint, Michigan, from New York in 1854, becoming involved in the area's lumber industry.
 The brothers, along with partner H.W.
 Wood, later established Genesee Iron Works, a foundry and machine shop; after buying out Wood, the business was renamed Wickes Bros.
 Iron Works and moved to Saginaw, Michigan, to be closer to a source of pig iron.
 The company manufactured gang saws and refurbished and resold other sawmill equipment.
 A separate business was established to manufacture boilers.
 After discovering a large deposit of graphite on a visit to Mexico, the brothers established the United States Graphite Company.
 The three companies were merged in 1947 to form the Wickes Corp.

 In 1952, Wickes opened a retail lumber store in Bay City, Michigan, the Bay City Cash Way Company.
 The outlet saw success selling lumber to small independent lumber companies, additional outlets were opened, and the business was renamed Wickes Lumber Co. in 1962.
 The boiler business was sold in 1959.
 Wickes was also buying other businesses; among them, it acquired the Michigan Bean Company, one of the country's largest bean storage facilities, in December 1955 in an all-stock transaction valued at $1.6 million.
 Other acquisitions came in the areas of retail furniture, consumer credit, modular housing, and commercial construction.
-In 1971, Wickes Companies, Inc. was formed to be the parent company of the Wickes Corp.
 In 1978, Wickes bought the Builders Emporium chain of retail home improvement stores.

 Gamble-Skogmo acquisition and bankruptcy

-In August 1980, Wickes acquired Gamble-Skogmo Inc., a Minneapolis, Minnesota-based retail conglomerate, for more than $200 million.
-Although this grew Wickes aggregate sales to more than $4 billion per year, the company took on significant new debt.
+On August 12, 1980, shareholders approved Wickes' acquisition of Gamble-Skogmo Inc., a Minneapolis, Minnesota-based retail conglomerate, for more than $200 million.
+The corporation's name would be known as The Wickes Companies upon finalization.
+Although this grew Wickes' aggregate sales to more than $4 billion per year, the company took on significant new debt.

 In May 1981, Wickes shut down Tempo, a former Gamble-Skogmo subsidiary operating 29 discount variety stores in the Western U.S.

 Wickes started bankruptcy reorganization in April 1982.
 With $1.6 billion in debt at stake, it was at the time largest Chapter 11 reorganization since the passage of the Bankruptcy Reform Act of 1978.
 Sanford C. Sigoloff, a specialist in guiding and restructuring companies in bankruptcy proceedings, was brought in as CEO.
 After selling off or closing many of its general retail businesses and other divisions, Wickes emerged from bankruptcy in 1985.